Caetano Veloso (1971 album): Recording

 The album was recorded in 1970.
 It marked the first time Veloso played the acoustic guitar in one of his albums, out of incentive by Mace; in the previous releases, producers wouldn't let him play the instrument.
 Veloso would later say that "if I hadn't been arrested and exiled, maybe I would never have played the acoustic guitar in an album."
 Veloso suggested Gil played the guitar after showing the song "London, London" to Mace, but the latter thought having another person play the instrument would make the song "lose its charm".
 Veloso was not confident about his abilities with the guitar, but Mace and Reizner convinced him that his frailties were part of the "charm of the song".

-The song "Maria Bethânia" is dedicated to his homonymous sister, and in its lyrics the singer asks her to send news from Brazil.
+The song "Maria Bethânia" is dedicated to his sister, and in its lyrics the singer asks her to send news from Brazil.
 Through its verses, Veloso turns the word "better" into his sister's second name.
 As for the instrumental part, Veloso made some improvisations accompanied by the same string quartet that recorded "Eleanor Rigby" with the Beatles.